dilzor28/generic-erc-20-vesting/README.md

-This contract will allow vesting of NFTY tokens for a specific timeframe
+This contract will allow vesting of GE20 tokens for a specific timeframe